Irenezs/Notes/Physics/Particles and Quanta.md

 A key term to learn is the threshold frequency, $f_0$, which is the lowest frequency of photon that can still release an electron.
 This means the electron will have no kinetic energy.
 A formula can be found through rearrangement: $$f_0=\frac{\phi}{h}$$
 ## Graph
 If we graph kinetic energy against frequency, we get a graph that describes the formula derived in [[#Technical Explanation]], as shown below: $$y=mx+c \Rightarrow E_k=hf-\phi$$
-When plotted, this graph will have a gradient of Planck's constant, and if extrapolated below 0, a y-intercept of the work function:
+When plotted, this graph will have a gradient of Planck's constant, and if extrapolated below 0, a y-intercept of the work function: ![[Photoelectric Graph.png|500]]

+# Wave-Particle Duality